josiahhugo/IoT-Replication/Notes.md

         pip install scikit-learn

     2) Reading Benign Opcode files:
-        = Go through combined1-3 folders where each .opcode file (disassembled binary) is read and treated as a single text string of opcodes
+        = Go through combined 1-3 folders where each .opcode file (disassembled binary) is read and treated as a single text string of opcodes
         = Each string is added to the samples list, and 0 is added to labels to mark it as benign